Terrence Howard: Marriages

 As of 2007, Howard lives outside Philadelphia in Lafayette Hill, Pennsylvania.
 He has been married four times to three women, and has five children.

 Howard married his first wife, Lori McCommas, in 1993.
 They had three children together, two daughters and a son.
 Howard has two grandchildren, a granddaughter and a grandson.
 Howard and McCommas' divorce was filed in 2000 and finalized in 2001, but they remarried in 2005.
 They subsequently filed for divorce a year later and finalized for a second time in 2007.

 Howard married his second wife, Michelle Ghent, in 2010.
 Ghent filed for divorce in February 2011.
 Ghent filed for a restraining order in December 2011, accusing Howard of being physically abusive toward her.
 Their divorce was finalized in May 2013, though the agreement was overturned in 2015 after a judge ruled Howard had signed it under duress of Ghent threatening to sell nude pictures of Howard and other personal information.

-Howard wed his third wife, model and restaurateur Mira Pak, in late 2013.
+Howard wed his third wife, model and restaurateur Miranda Pak, in late 2013.
 They have two sons, born 2015 and 2016.
 The two divorced in 2015 and then were engaged to remarry in December 2018.